aleriverazz/mdef/docs/index.md

 Now, I'm excited to explore how design can help shape more resilient, collective, and symbiotic futures.
 This site is where I'll document my journey, my projects, and my evolution throughout this master's.

-Feel free to look around and see what emerges!
+Feel free to scroll down to see!

 <span style="font-size: 18px;"><b><i>UNPACKING TECH SYSTEM!<i></b></span>